 You should also be able to negotiate your rental needs and fully understand any lease agreement before you sign, including:

 We’ll review your credit score, financial picture, and property situation and offer our suggestions on the best path for you to unlock your home equity.
-Truehold offers full home equity upfront and in cash, unlimited lease periods so you can stay in your home as long as you want, and acquisition of maintenance, repair, property tax, and insurance responsibilities.
+Truehold offers full home equity upfront and in cash, unlimited lease periods so you can stay in your home as long as you want as a renter, and acquisition of maintenance, repair, property tax, and insurance responsibilities.

 Call (314) 353-9757 to get in touch with one of our advisors or request an info kit to learn more about our offerings.
 Our mission is to help homeowners unlock their equity and stay in their homes, and we’d love to help you plan the next stage in your housing journey.